A McMahon Family Welcome Awaits you at the Historic 1645 Inn

 An ideal location from which to explore the magnificent scenery of the North and West Highlands, Moray, Speyside, the Cairngorms and Aberdeenshire.

-The Dookot is a 2 minute walk from the Inn and offers a fantastic panoramic view, well worth a visit.
+The Doocot is a 2-minute walk from the Inn and offers a fantastic panoramic view, well worth a visit.